AltGr/opam-wiki/Packaging.md

 ```
 opam pin edit <project>
 ```
 to get back to editing the `opam` file.
-Manually editing the `opam/opam` file in your source tree also works.
+Manually editing the `opam` file in your source tree also works.

 So far, so good !
 You may have missed dependencies in case they were already